adequatica/adequatica.github.io/_posts/2025-01-18-field-notes-in-api-testing-part-2-approaches.md

 _DALL-E 3 prompt: provide application programming interface in the form of a technical drawing of complicated motion transmission and force-by-gear wheels, 2.5D view of the gear train with spur gears showing tangent contact between their pitch circles_

 This is the second part of the summarization of my notes using AI (GPT-4o).
 I gave all my hundreds of notes on API testing to AI to process them.
-Asking summarization prompts to the corpus of my notes, **I got a pretty decent list of aspects of API testing** after strong manual compilation and editing.
+Asking summarization prompts to the corpus of my notes, **I got a pretty decent list of aspects of API testing** after heavy manual editing and adding missed cases.
 The final result I decided to be divided into two parts: [key areas of focus for API testing](https://adequatica.github.io/2025/01/18/field-notes-in-api-testing-part-1-areas-of-focus.html) and its practical approaches.

 **Practical Approaches to API Testing:**